muratk3n/thirdwave/en/README.md

 ---

+There was no barbarism after Romans left Britain.
+The so-called Dark Ages are a myth.
 What a shock.
-So there was no barbarism after Romans left Britain.

 [Link](https://youtu.be/3f21eVcY3pw?t=309)